-If you’re frustrated by Pokémon GO problems we’re here to help.
+If you’re dealing with Pokémon GO problems we’re here to help.
 In this guide we go over a list of the most common Pokémon GO problems, errors or bugs and offer tips on how to fix them.
-Whether you just started playing again for trading and lucky Pokémon, or have enjoyed it for years, here’s what you need to know.
+Whether you just started playing again for the release of Gen 4 or trading, or have enjoyed it for years, here’s what you need to know.

-Now that Pokémon GO has been out for two years Niantic has fixed a slew of problems.
+Now that Pokémon GO has been out for over two years Niantic has fixed a slew of problems.
 Almost all the little glitches from 2016 or 2017 are a thing of the past.
-However, recent updates throughout 2018 have added to the problems or introduced new Pokémon GO errors that continue to plague players.
+However, recent updates have added to the issues or introduced new Pokémon GO errors that continue to plague players.

 Whether that’s Error 0 when you start the game, Pokémon GO unable to authenticate, GPS not found and more.
 Here is a run-down of any and all problems that users have reported so far.
 If Niantic or the Pokémon GO community has a fix or workaround, we’ve included it too.